hnw/switchbot-actions/CONTRIBUTING.md

 # Contributing to switchbot-actions

-First off, thank you for considering contributing to this project\!
+First off, thank you for considering contributing to this project!
 We welcome all contributions, from bug reports to new features.

 To ensure a smooth process for everyone, please take a moment to review these guidelines.